What does the pledge mean?

 What progress has been made?

-On 15 October 2024, the government said HM Armed Forces Veteran Cards would be accepted voter ID in “forthcoming elections” and laid a statutory instrument that would legislate for this change, as well as for the inclusion of all Scottish National Entitlement Cards and clarifying the rules around Commonwealth passports.
-This has not yet passed into law, though it was approved by the Commons on 13 November.
+On 15 October 2024, the government said HM Armed Forces Veteran Cards would be accepted voter ID in “forthcoming elections” and laid a statutory instrument to legislate for this change, as well as for the inclusion of all Scottish National Entitlement Cards and clarifying the rules around Commonwealth passports.
+This came into force on 4 December 2024, meaning these forms of ID can be used in the local elections taking place in England in May 2025.

-Democracy and local growth minister Alex Norris also said that “work is already underway” on a government evaluation of voter ID rules, and that the government will publish a “full report next year”.
-MHCLG told us in November 2024 that it expected the report to be published in spring 2025.
+Democracy and local growth minister Alex Norris said in October 2024 that “work is already underway” on this evaluation of voter ID rules, and that the government will publish a “full report next year”.
+The MHCLG told us in November 2024 that it expected the report to be published in spring 2025.